Fallout 76: Wastelanders

-In 2103, one year after Vault 76 opened, people have begun returning to Appalachia.
-They have been drawn to the region by rumors of safety, and of treasure hidden in the mountains.
-The Vault 76 Overseer grows concerned for their welfare as the Scorched and Scorchbeasts remain a problem in Appalachia.
-She has the surviving residents of Vault 76 befriend the new arrivals, all while trying to find the source of the rumors.
+In 2103, a year following the opening of Vault 76, individuals start to make their way back to Appalachia.
+Drawn by rumors of safety and hidden treasures within the mountains, these newcomers seek refuge in the region.
+The Vault 76 Overseer becomes increasingly concerned for their well-being due to the persisting threat of the Scorched and Scorchbeasts in Appalachia.
+To address this, she directs the surviving Vault 76 residents to establish connections with the new arrivals, all the while working to uncover the origin of these rumors.

 Two major factions emerge among the new arrivals: the Settlers, led by Paige; and the returning Raiders, led by Meg.
 After the player reunites with the Overseer, they then assist the Overseer in mass-producing a vaccine at the defunct Nuka-Cola plant, which is then distributed to the population in the form of Nuka-Cola soft drinks, albeit after having to convince the faction leaders of the severity of the threat.
 With the Settlers and Raiders protected, the Overseer and Vault 76 resident then turn their attention to the rumors of treasure.
 According to the Overseer, Vault-Tec University housed a secret area where top executives would meet to discuss Top Secret corporate information.
 She and the resident travel to Vault-Tec University in Morgantown to learn more.
 They discover that Vault 79 holds the entirety of the United States' gold reserve, transferred there from Fort Knox for safe-keeping in the event of nuclear war, and is well-protected by a series of security defenses.

 The resident must choose between an alliance with the Settlers or the Raiders when venturing into Vault 79 to acquire the gold.
 After a series of quests related to "assembling a crew", the time comes to raid the vault, wherein it is discovered that remnants of the Secret Service garrison is trapped.
 After deliberation with the agent in charge, the resident and their crew can agree to save the remaining agents in exchange for 1000 gold bars worth of bullion, inaccessible to the agents, and stuck in the processing room.
 After acquiring the bars, and lifting the accidental lockdown, the resident can divide the gold however they see fit, either keeping every bar, keeping half and giving the other half to the faction they raided with, or keeping half and giving both factions a quarter.
 This bullion is to be used to re-establish a gold backed currency all across America, though depending on the player's choices and greed, it could spell immense recession and strife across the region, pitting the Settlers and Raiders against each other in a battle for total conquest, and returning Appalachia to the turmoil it just broke free from.